7Linternational/Typescript-Vue-BootstrapProject/README.md

 - Vuejs for rendering templates and UI
 - Bootstrap for grid and UX components.
 - And Parcel for deployment and bundling.
+- GSAP for views and other transitions/animations

+(Transitions are on a vue component level and applied when the view enter/leaves)

 Routing for single page projects is handled via official VueRouter (https://router.vuejs.org/)